 By using a simple method and patience, Pet travel is easier when you train your Dog to drink from a bottle feeder.
 It limits messy, wet crates and keeps them hydrated any you can add extra nutrients if they do not eat kibble on flights.

-CompanionPetTravel is a participant in Affiliate programs including the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com
+CompanionPetTravel is a participant in Affiliate programs including the Amazon Services LLC Associates Program and ESA Doctors affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and others.

 Pet travel is stressful enough without worrying about if your pets are safe when flying in checked baggage or cargo.
 Are they hungry and are they hydrated is a huge concern for me and you.